 Fre 222.
 French Cinema.
 Taught in English, a survey course examining French cinema from its 19th century pioneers to the innovative New Wave directors of the 1950s to contemporary filmmakers.
 Students with French ability may choose to write papers in French.
+Partially satisfies the LA CCR.
+Satisfies the W1 ACE.
 Does not count toward LADR sequence.